Last Revised: 2011-09-01

 SECTION 3.
 Terms of Steering Committee Members

-Election of members of the Steering Committee shall be held annually and be voted on at the WSHEMA annual meeting.
-Steering Committee members will serve a one (1) year term.
+Election of Steering Committee members shall be held on odd calendar years and be voted on during the WSHEMA Regional Partnership Conference business meeting.
+New officers will assume duties at the closure of the WSHEMA Regional Partnership Conference business meeting and serve a two (2) year term.
 Members can be reelected consecutively and there will be no restriction on the number of terms that a member can serve.

 ARTICLE V: Meetings

 The date of the annual business meeting shall be set by the Steering Committee.
-The purpose of the meeting shall include presentation of formal reports of task groups, elections including to fill vacancies of the Steering Committee, and to act on all business brought before the meeting.
+The purpose of the meeting shall include presentation of formal reports of task groups, elections to fill vacancies of the Steering Committee and to act on all business brought forth before the meeting.

-The Officers of the Steering Committee will be responsible for development and distribution of the annual business meeting agenda at least forty five (45) days prior to the meeting.
+The Chair and Secretary of the Steering Committee will be responsible for development and distribution of the annual business meeting agenda at least forty five (45) days prior to the meeting.

 SECTION 2.
 Other Meetings / Teleconferences

 Other meetings or teleconferences of the organization, including, but not limited to, Task Groups and Working Teams, shall be at the discretion of the Steering Committee.
-The purpose of these meetings shall include acting on business items brought before the annual meeting.
+The purpose of these meetings shall include acting on business items brought forth at the annual meeting.

 SECTION 3.
 Notice of Meetings